rajbarua/hazelcast-oracle-cdc/README.md

 Finally the playbook deploys the Hazelcast streaming job which starts streaming changes from `customers` table and inserts the records into a Hazelcast map.
 The job is deployed using Hazelcast CLC.

+### Pipeline
+The Hazelcast pipeline that recieves the changes from Oracle and inserts them into a Hazelcast map is defined in `CDCOracle.java`.

 ## GKE
 ### Pre-requisites
 1. [Service Account](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount) with permissions to create GKE.
 The service account must be downloaded as a JSON file and located in `~/.gcp/credentials.json`